SAP-samples/abap-cheat-sheets/06_Dynamic_Programming.md

 ## Dynamic ABAP Statements

-Dynamic aspects come particularly into the picture when considering the options of dynamic ABAP statements.
+Dynamic aspects particularly enter the picture when considering the options of dynamic ABAP statements.
 In this context, you can make use of [tokens](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abentoken_glosry.htm "Glossary Entry") put within parentheses and included as operands in many ABAP statements